 - Providing regular time and space to foster a learning community among administrators and staff regarding equity issues.

 - Establishing collaborative relationships with other social service agencies and providers within the community.

 - Establishing clear protocols for dealing with children’s challenging behaviors and providing teaching staff with consultation and support to address them effectively and equitably.

 - Creating meaningful, ongoing opportunities for multiple voices with diverse perspectives to engage in leadership and decision making.

-Nominations/Applicants may also adapt and implement one or more of the Key Resources identified in the PDE Equity and Inclusion Toolkit:
+Nominations/Applicants may adapt and implement one of the Key Resources identified in the PDE Equity and Inclusion Toolkit:

 - Prevention: Needs Assessment; School Culture and Climate; Training and Development.

 - Examples: Fostering equitable work environment and a sense of belonging for all individuals; Providing professional development opportunities specifically for Black, Indigenous, (and) People of Color (BIPOC) staff, as well as unconscious bias training for all staff.